The Full Care Plan covers all of your regular dental health needs.

 Cover is provided for a patient requiring emergency temporary treatment administered by a registered dentist other than at the plan patient’s registered dental practice. *

-If a plan patient sustains a dental injury/trauma, benefit may be paid for the cost of treatment up to the limits defined within The DEAS.
+If a plan patient sustains a dental injury/trauma, benefit may be paid for the cost of treatment up to the limits defined.
 Treatment must be carried out by the dental plan patient’s registered dentist. *

-If a plan patient is diagnosed with oral cancer, The DEAS may pay a benefit of £2500. *
+If a plan patient is diagnosed with oral cancer, DEAS may pay a benefit of £2500. * exclusions apply

-For more details and full terms and conditions, download our dental emergency assistance scheme document
+For more details and full terms and conditions, download our Dental Emergency Assistance Support product document.

 A regular dental check up is important because they help keep your teeth and gums healthy.
 You should have a regular dental visit at least every 6 months or as recommended by your dental professional.